ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 # Implementation Phase 1: Authentication and Save to Cloud

-This document contains step-by-step prompts for implementing features 1 and 2 from the PRD: Modern authentication and Save to Cloud functionality.
+This document contains step-by-step prompts for implementing features 1 and 2 from the PRD: Modern authentication with Clerk and Save to Cloud functionality.

 ```
 ✅ PHASE 1: AWS Infrastructure Setup with OpenTofu